codemancers/invoker/readme.md

 ## Usage ##

+First we need to install `necro` gem to get command line utility called `necro`, we can do that via:

+    gem install necro

+Currently it only works with Ruby 1.9.3 and 2.0.
+We are working on fixing it for other versions of Ruby.

 You need to start by creating a `ini` file which will define processes you want to manage using necro.
 An example `ini` file is included in the repo.